ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/README.md

 # General Assembly Capstone Project: Analysing Twitter Data to Predict the Price of Stock Market Indices (FTSE)
 <img src="README.assets/Screenshot 2020-09-17 at 08.35.43.png" style="width: 800px;">

-## Abstract
+## Executive Summary
-The five-week final project for my General Assembly data science immersive programme.
-I built a model that predicted (FTSE) Index Stock Returns using Twitter Sentiment.
-The first step involved constructing the dataframe.
-I scraped Twitter and conducted Vader sentiment analysis on the dataset, I then downloaded the FTSE historical data, created the Returns column, and joined the two dataframes together to get the final dataset.
+Four-week final project for my General Assembly data science immersive course.
+I conducted an exploratory study to ascertain whether sentiment extracted from Twitter can be used to predict the price of stock market indices (FTSE).
-The second step involves the application of modelling techniques on the dataset, I applied Linear Regression modelling.
+For this project I had to develop my own dataset.
+I scraped tweets that mentioned a particular Index (‘FTSE’) from Twitter and conducted Vader sentiment analysis on individual tweets.
+I then applied a range of Data Mining techniques, this involved formatting and combining different datapoints.
+I downloaded the FTSE historical data, created the Returns column (percentage change of the Closing price), and joined the two DataFrame’s together to get the final dataset.
+Followed by Exploratory Data Analysis (EDA), where I calculated the correlation between mean twitter sentiment and the Returns.
+The second step involved the application of modelling techniques on the dataset, I applied Linear Regression modelling.
 The results highlighted that this was a poor model, the predicted score was lower than the baseline (0.0.0022320050_LR).
-From a statistical point of view its a pretty bad model, but it is important to look from an economic perspective.
+From a statistical point of view, it’s clearly a very bad fit.
+Nevertheless, because of the projects narrative it’s more central to explore the economical aspect.

-For the final part of the project, I conducted a backtest and devised a trading strategy that predicted the direction and return of the FTSE index.
-I established cumulative P&L scores, which showed that from an economic perspective that it is a good course of action.
+For the final part of the project, I conducted a ‘Backtest’ and devised a trading strategy that predicted the direction and return of the FTSE index.
+I established cumulative P&L scores, which revealed that from an economic perspective that it is a good course of option.

 ## Files in This Repository
 - Presentation Slides: This was prepared to present the projectm findings, results, adn reccomendations to a non-technical audience